Partner at Viola Growth

 Associate in the Office of the Legal Advisor in the Israeli Ministry of Foreign Affairs where she was in charge of Economic Bilateral and Multilateral International Agreements of the Israeli Government.

-She is a member of the Global Consulting Practicum Program staff of the Recanati School of Business Management in Tel Aviv University and was formerly also a Teacher’s Assistant at Wharton School of Business, University of Pennsylvania.
+She was a member of the Global Consulting Practicum Program staff of the Recanati School of Business Management in Tel Aviv University and was formerly also a Teacher’s Assistant at Wharton School of Business, University of Pennsylvania.